Key Learning Points

 Each of these stages is symbolised by one of the five elements.

 Water is the unconscious, the waiting, the winter, night, the in-between: sleep and mulling over events.
 Downward moving.
 It can be a period of convalescence, away from the public eye as we recover.
 But it can be a fruitful period as we consider our next moves.
-From this Water phase we look towards its opposite, the Fire phase where our plans have matured and we enjoy their success, often with recognition and accolade.
+From this Water phase we look over towards its opposite, the Fire phase where our plans have matured and we enjoy their success, often with recognition and accolade.
 Fire happens after we work our way through the Wood phase …

 (Read more about the WATER element here.)